nickjwhite/diogenes/README.md

 and for the RPM installer you will also need to install `rpm`, which is available on Homebrew.

-The Windows installer is created with Inno Setup, which is a Windows application.
-In principle, this can be run via the Wine emulator, which requires installing `wine` (64-bit version) and `innoextract`, both of which are available on Linux and via Homebrew (`brew cask install homebrew/cask/wine-stable`).
-But Inno Setup is currently only available as a 32-bit app, and OS X will not run these anymore, even under emulation; 64-bit wine cannot help in this case.
-As a workaround, Docker is currently used instead of wine to run Inno Setup, which requires installing Docker Desktop (Mac) or Docker CE (Linux).
+The Windows installer is created with a Windows application, Inno Setup, but it is currently only available as a 32-bit app, and OS X will not run these anymore, even under emulation; `wine` cannot help in this case.
+So the Windows installer must be made on Linux, and requires `wine` and `innoextract`.

 There is a target in the Makefile to create an OS X pkg, but I don't recommend using it: if another version of Diogenes with the same